top of page

 You can have ‘typical’ meals, meat, fish, vegetables.
 This is great as the child can eat some of the blend if they are on pureed meals.

-Children usually will ‘taste’ some of their blends when they reflux or burp, so I believe they should not taste awful, but at least have a pleasant taste or a neutral taste.
+Children usually will ‘taste’ some of their blends when they reflux or burp, so I believe they should not taste awful, but at least have a pleasant or neutral taste.

 We don’t flush before the feed as it adds to the volume, and we only flush 20 mls after to clear the tube.
 Again it increases the volume of the feed which can overload the stomach.